RI with FI

 Remote invigilation exams are booked on the ACCA website Exam Planner.

-So, we would strongly encourage students to book RI exams as soon as possible and well in advance of the booking deadline, to lock in the date and time that is most suitable for you.
+We’d strongly encourage students to book RI exams as soon as possible and well in advance of the booking deadline, to lock in the date and time that is most suitable for you.
 ACCA has provided a useful video walk-through on how to book your exam:

 Remote invigilation exam room requirements